What is a TENS device?

 There is no preparation necessary for a TENS unit.
 Electrodes are placed on the surface of the skin, above the overactive nerves.
 For home devices, a patient will need to know where these pads go, but the doctor will place them in a healthcare setting.

-Transcutaneous electrical nerve stimulation may result in instant or prolonged pain relief.
+Transcutaneous electrical nerve stimulation may result in instant and possibly prolonged pain relief.
 Through the release of endorphins and the control of nerves, TENS sends relief directly to the site of pain.

-Some patients experience permanent pain relief after repeated sessions with a TENS unit.
+Some people experience permanent pain relief after repeated sessions with a TENS unit.
 Others need TENS therapy for a prolonged period of time.
 The effectiveness ranges by condition and intensity of treatment.